Severn View services

 Despite its name, it is not actually immediately adjacent to the bridge, the river or the motorway junction, though it is connected to all three by public footpaths.

-Catering: Burger King, Costa Coffee, Costa Express Shops: WHSmith Amenities: Travelodge, Games Arcade, Showers Outdoor Space: small dog walking area at front of building; public footpath connections to Severn Bridge and estuary bank where there is a large field Charging Points: GRIDSERVE Electric Highway HPC 350kW CCS, 100kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Costa Express
+Catering: Burger King, Costa Coffee, Costa Express Shops: WHSmith Amenities: Travelodge, Changing Places, Games Arcade, Showers Outdoor Space: small dog walking area at front of building; public footpath connections to Severn Bridge and estuary bank where there is a large field Charging Points: GRIDSERVE Electric Highway HPC 350kW CCS, 100kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Costa Express

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £23.
 HGVs can pay £26 to include a £10 food voucher.